Almarch/pokedex/README.md

 The goal of this package is to provide an AI assistant to the world of Pokémon.

-It consists in a stack of services, listed in the `docker-compose.yml` file.
+It consists in a stack of services orchestrated by k3s.

 In a nutshell, it encompasses an UI and an inference service.
 A custom agentic proxy intercepts the requests between these services, processes them, and eventually augments them with information from a vector DB.